-Accounts Receivable and Allowance for Doubtful Accounts
+Accounts Receivable and Allowance for Doubtful Accounts:

 We establish the allowance for doubtful accounts using the specific identification method and also provides a reserve in the aggregate.
 The estimates for calculating the aggregate reserve are based on historical information.
 Increases to the allowance for doubtful accounts result in a corresponding expense.
-The allowance for doubtful accounts was \$555 thousand as of March 31, 2011 and \$520 thousand as of December 31, 2010.
+We write off individual accounts receivable when collection becomes improbable.
+The allowance for doubtful accounts was \$584 thousand as of June 30, 2011 and \$520 thousand as of December 31, 2010.